Guides

 How the Spin System Works

-Blue Lock Rivals uses a tiered rarity system for styles.
-Each spin has a probability of landing in each tier.
+Blue Lock Rivals uses a tiered rarity system for styles and flows.
+Each spin has a probability of landing in each tier, and Lucky Spins usually exist because their odds or reward pool are better than standard spins.

-Exact percentages vary by banner and update.
-Check the rates displayed in-game before spending currency.
+Exact percentages vary by banner, style vs Flow system, and update.
+Check the rates displayed in-game before spending currency, especially if a guide or video is using older NEL, event, or rework data.

 Pity System Explained